dmehta09/user_management_api_doc/Witsby User management API Documentation.md

     - **Then**: Server responds with status `200 with an error message`.

-#### **4. Fetch Districts or School (READ)
+#### **4. Fetch Districts or School

-While setting up the organisation hierachy this API provides a query to retrieve a list of custom District or School based on specified filters and record types.
+While setting up the organization hierarchy this API provides a query to retrieve a list of custom District or School based on specified filters and record types.
 It returns comprehensive details about each custom District or School, including location, contact information, and attributes.

 - **GraphQL Query**: